Man arrested outside N.J. elementary school with loaded gun, 130 rounds of ammo in trunk

 He was unarmed when he first walked into the school to find her, but she wasn't there.
 When he called her, she said she would be returning to the school later, so Wilkie sat in the parking lot and called his brother, a law enforcement official said.

-The brother alerted authorities in Deleware, fearing his brother was not in his right mind, the official said.
+The brother alerted authorities in Delaware, fearing Wilkie was not in his right mind, the official said.

-The New Castle County Police Department in Delaware reported to the Westfield Police Department that an armed man may be on his way to the school, the prosecutor's office statement said.
+The New Castle County Police Department in Delaware reported to the Westfield Police Department that an armed man may be on his way to the school, the statement from the prosecutor's office said.
 The school was placed on lockdown as after-school activities were underway when police arrived at about 4 p.m.

 The students were released to their parents at about 5:30 p.m. after Wilkie was arrested and investigators had searched the building, according to the New Castle County Police Department.